Order of Knighthood

 This notion that an Order of Chivalry has to be headed by a Royal Fons Honorum seems to selectively ignore history and be an entirely modern concept entirely.
 For example, a Confraternal Order is one with a presidency attached to a nobleman - any rank of nobleman; and there is no Royal Fons Honorum.
 Confraternal Orders of Knighthood have existed since the 14th century thus technically a group of knights are within their right as legitimately ordained knights in forming an Order of Chivalry for whatever reason they desire.
 Two such orders were Ordre de la Pomme d'Or, founded by 14 knights in Auvergne in 1394 and the Alliance et Compagnie du Levrier, founded by 44 knights in the Barrois in 1416.
 This process has happened multiple times throughout history where Knights or Nobility create their own Orders of Knighthood.

 Orders of Knighthood in the 21st century are more for show than actual military service or accomplishments.
 Most orders created since the late 17th century are no longer societies and fellowships of Knights who follow a common mission, but are established by monarchs or governments with the specific purpose of bestowing honours on deserving individuals.
 There is no standing Army with these Orders like those of the medieval world.
 The vast majority of people in these modern incarnations of Knighthood have no military training, no leadership capabilities and lack the rigorous training and mentality to be any type of real leader in any real capacity unless bestowed upon actual military officials.
-They are, essentially, a bastardization of their original creations and nothing more than a pathetic joke in the modern world.
 Some legitimate Knights and Dames still don armor in the form of IOTV's and Plate Carriers in the Military's of the world with their swords replaced with automatic rifles.